rhayes777/PyAutoFit/README.rst

 Getting Started
 ---------------

-To get started checkout our `readthedocs <file:///home/jammy/PycharmProjects/PyAuto/PyAutoFit/docs/_build/index.html>`_, where you'll find our installation guide, a general overview of **PyAutoFit**'s features, examples scripts and tutorials and detailed API documentation.
+To get started checkout our `readthedocs <https://pyautofit.readthedocs.io/>`_, where you'll find our installation guide, a complete overview of **PyAutoFit**'s features, examples scripts and tutorials and detailed API documentation.

 Slack